Luise Adolpha Le Beau: Munich

 With a letter of recommendation from the pianist and conductor Hans von Bülow, the Le Beau family decided to relocate to Munich to facilitate Luise studying under composer Josef Gabriel Rheinberger in 1876.
 Due to the regulations put in place by the Royal Music School, Le Beau was tutored separately from the male students.
 Rheinberger and Le Beau developed a close relationship, and Rheinberger dedicated his "Toccata for piano" op.
 104 to Le Beau.
 While at the Royal Music School, Le Beau's teacher for counterpoint, harmony, and form was Ernst Melchior Sachse, and Franz Lachner offered critiques of many of her works.

 The years following the relocation to Munich through 1885 became Le Beau's most productive period.
 In 1877, she undertook a concert tour with singer Aglaia Orgeni and violinist Bartha Haft.
 They went to several Bavarian towns, where Luise performed her original compositions.
 Le Beau also worked as a critic, writing reviews for "Allgemeine Deutsche Musik-Zeitung" in Berlin beginning in 1878.
 Le Beau eventually stopped critiquing music when her editor consistently amended and shortened her articles.
 In 1878, she also founded her "private music course for daughters of the educated classes."
 These lessons were aimed at preparing women for job opportunities as piano teachers.

-Le Beau focused more on other composers (including Berlioz, Wagner, Chopin, Schumann) and gradually cut herself off from Rheinberger, which lead to the termination of the teaching relationship in 1880.
+Le Beau focused more on other composers (including Berlioz, Wagner, Chopin, Schumann) and gradually cut herself off from Rheinberger, which led to the termination of the teaching relationship in 1880.
 In the summer of 1882, she wrote the score of "Op.27, Ruth - Biblical Scenes for Soloists, Chorus, and Orchestra."
 Christian Friedrich Kahnt from Leipzig published the piece, and it was premiered on 5 March 1883 in Munich.
 Also during 1882, she won the first prize for her "Cello Sonata op.17" in an international composition contest.
 In the same year, Le Beau met Franz Liszt in Weimar.
 She was quite disappointed by her encounter with Liszt as it did not assist her with acquiring contacts, nor did her piano skills develop any further.
 Le Beau's "Quartet Op.28 for Piano, Violin, Viola and Cello" was premiered at the Gewandhaus in Leipzig.
 In 1884, she met the writer Luise Hitz and set some of her poems to music.
 Throughout the same year, she travelled to Salzburg and Vienna, where she made the acquaintance of Eduard Hanslick and Johannes Brahms.